boderg/the-bread-shed/README.md

 - In the [GitHub repository](https://github.com/boderg/the-bread-shed), navigate to the Settings tab,
 - From the source section drop-down menu, select the **Main** Branch, then click "Save".
-- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The page will be automatically be refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://boderg.github.io/the-bread-shed)